News

 Slow intravenous injection (preferred method)

-• Administer required dose over 3 to 5 minutes (ref 2)
+• Administer required dose over at least 3 minutes (ref 1)

 Dose in adults